-The problem arises when all the hair that falls is not replaced, in such a way that it becomes less dense, gradually exposing the skin of the scalp, generating the appearance of entrances (temples or pate) and even causing baldness.
-(Total hair loss in certain areas).
+The problem arises when all the hair that falls is not replaced.
+In such a way that it becomes less dense, gradually exposing the skin of the scalp.
+This generates the appearance of entrances (temples or pate) and even causing baldness.
+Or total hair loss in certain areas.

 - An increase in the number of hairs that fall every day.

 - Changes in hair quality, which is thinner than before.

 - Some areas reveal the skin.